-- In the days after the operation, the nasal mucosa is thickened and it is necessary to use nasal drops to relieve edema and speed up recovery.
+- In the days after the operation, the nasal mucosa is thickened.
+As a result, you will need to use nasal drops to relieve edema and also speed up recovery.

 - You should be discharged from the hospital just a couple of hours after the surgery.
 There are no visible changes in the face in terms of swelling and bruising.

 - Before deciding on the type of procedure, you will undergo a detailed diagnosis including rhinoscopy, nasal endoscopy, fibre endoscopy, and rhinomanometry.
 The operation is performed under general anaesthesia, which involves an examination by an anesthesiologist, but also laboratory tests, ECG and spirometry.